lmao98/My-Books/README.md

 ### By: Abdullah Albayati

-### An applectation for user to see their readings
+### An applictation for user to see their readings

 #### The user will be able to sign up for the website than login, checkout the latest books they have read, creating a list of books to read also deleting and updating.